devleaks/lata-docs/docs/resources/Turnaround Profile.md

-The turnaround profile is a list of individual services.
-The profile first starts with a few selective attributes, and if followed by one or more services.
+The turnaround profile is a list of individual services that make up the turnaround process.
+The profile first starts with a few selective attributes, and is followed by one or more services.

 ![[ta_scheduling.png]]
 #### Example for arrival